folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "Sometimes I wonder what Lecrae would do" > Lecrae

-* Here for the first time in "Watch the Party Die", Kendrick seems to reconsider whether he is doing the right thing by executing the hosts and attendees of "the party".
+* Here for the first time in "Watch the Party Die," Kendrick seems to reconsider whether he is doing the right thing by executing the hosts and attendees of "the party."

-* In particular Kendrick wonders whether Lecrae, a famous Christian rapper, would pray for the hosts and attendees of the party or "fuck these niggas up" by violently assaulting them.
+* In particular, Kendrick wonders whether Lecrae, a famous Christian rapper, would pray for the hosts and attendees of the party or "fuck these niggas up" by violently assaulting them.

-* Lecrae happens to be the most famous and successful artist in the history of the Christian hip hop (aka CHH).
-Christian hip hop is a subgenre of hip hop music that utilizes similar production, rapping and singing styles as mainstream hip hop.
-However, unlike mainstream hip hop, Christian hip hip is committed to presenting lyrics that help people understand and identify with Christian values, beliefs, and behavior.
+* Lecrae happens to be the most famous and successful artist in the history of Christian hip hop (aka CHH).
+Christian hip hop is a subgenre of hip hop music that utilizes similar production, rapping, and singing styles as mainstream hip hop.
+However, unlike mainstream hip hop, Christian hip hop is committed to presenting lyrics that help people understand and identify with Christian values, beliefs, and behavior.

-* Because of the necessary commitment to Christian values, beliefs and behavior, artists that are accepted as part of Christian hip hop will not make songs that glorify scamming, gluttony, sexual promiscuity or criminal activity.
-In fact it is very rare for Christian hip hip artists to release music with any words that would be considered explicit: including profanity, sexual terminology or racial slurs.
+* Because of the necessary commitment to Christian values, beliefs, and behavior, artists that are accepted as part of Christian hip hop will not make songs that glorify scamming, gluttony, sexual promiscuity, or criminal activity.
+In fact, it is very rare for Christian hip hop artists to release music with any words that would be considered explicit: including profanity, sexual terminology, or racial slurs.

-* Despite the high moral and behavioral expectations that come with being a Christian hip hop artis, Lecrae had a rough upbriging that was similar to many mainstream hip hop artists.
+* Despite the high moral and behavioral expectations that come with being a Christian hip hop artist, Lecrae had a rough upbringing that was similar to many mainstream hip hop artists.

-* Lecrae never met his father and was raised by a single mother in a low income, urban, Black neighborhood.
+* Lecrae never met his father and was raised by a single mother in a low-income, urban, Black neighborhood.
 He was not raised as a Christian but became a very committed Christian later in life.
 That background has allowed Lecrae to speak to the reality of "street life" while also being able to clearly articulate Jesus's teaching in language that is accessible to urban, Black audiences.

-* Similar to Kendrick on *To Pimp a Butterfly*, *DAMN.* and *Mr. Morale & the Big Steppers*, Lecrae has also publicly wrestled with his faith in God, hypocrisy among Christian leaders including himself, depression, personal struggles with addiction, and the weight of serving as a leader in a Black community facing various social issues.
+* Similar to Kendrick on *To Pimp a Butterfly*, *DAMN.*, and *Mr. Morale & the Big Steppers*, Lecrae has also publicly wrestled with his faith in God, hypocrisy among Christian leaders—including himself—depression, personal struggles with addiction, and the weight of serving as a leader in a Black community facing various social issues.

   * ***Last year I was feeling hopeless
   I just wanted it to end**